bookofproofs/bookofproofs.github.io/_sources/history/19th-century/thomae.md

 * After the Seven Weeks' War (as this short war is called) Thomae returned to Göttingen and gave a lectures on determinants and on the differential and integral calculus.
 * In 1867 Thomae was appointed as a privatdozent at Halle where he became a colleague of Heine and Cantor.
 * Thomae was promoted to extraordinary professor at Halle in 1872 and two years later he moved to the University of Freiburg where he was appointed as ordinary professor.
-* Also in 1874 Thomae married Anna Uhde in Balgstädt near his home town of Laucha; their son Walter was born on 5 November of the following year.
 * After spending five years at Freiburg, Thomae moved to Jena in 1879 when he accepted the chair there.
 * Both Thomae and Frege spent the rest of their careers at Freiburg.
 * The relationship between Thomae and Frege is an interesting one.
 * Thomae was Dean of the Philosophy Faculty in 1884, 1891, 1898, and for a fourth time in 1905.
-* Thomae married for a second time in 1892.
 * Thomae retired in 1914 but continued to publish papers up to 1919.
 * The approach of both Riemann and Weierstrass strongly influenced Thomae's study of function theory.
 * One of Thomae's first papers is Die allgemeine Transformation der Thetafunktionen mit beliebig vielen Variablen Ⓣ(The general transformation of theta functions with any number of variables) (1864).